 Making it Work for Your Organization

 We understand that some organizations cannot afford to pay six weeks of paid leave.
-However, all organizations can afford to pay for a portion of the leave.
-Just review how much it costs to replace ONE employee.
+However, all organizations can afford to pay for a portion of the leave it costs to replace ONE employee.
 Starting with a minor form of leave will mean more to your employees than nothing.
 Most employers offer at least three days for bereavement, why not offer at least three days to celebrate a child’s birth?
 In offering some form of paid leave, you make strides in your culture and employer brand as one that values its employees.

 I think we can all agree that the best asset an organization has is its people.
 Gain greater loyalty and job satisfaction from your team by making life a little easier for them with these practices, whatever they might be in your organization.
 Beyond salary, benefits have the ability to ensure your team feels appreciated.
 At a time when organizations are competing for top talent and struggling to keep high performers onboard, implementing a paid family leave program is an invaluable advantage.